 That's why cybersecurity for healthcare must be considered carefully.
 Healthcare providers should work to implement the latest cybersecurity measures to protect their sensitive patient information.
 That's not only vital for HIPAA compliance but also to help ensure normal functioning of operations.

 Why Healthcare and Cybersecurity Are a Critical Pairing

 Cybersecurity for healthcare is essential in today's digital environment.
 Let's review six of the reasons why healthcare providers must make cybersecurity a top priority.

 1. Protect Patient Privacy

 As a healthcare provider, you collect, process, and store large amounts of patient PHI.
 A successful cyberattack can give criminals access to sensitive personal data that are highly sought after and valuable on the black market.
-Criminals can also use the data for other malicious activities (e.g., identify theft), thereby exposing patients to financial, reputations, and other damages.
+Criminals can also use the data for other malicious activities (e.g., identity theft), thereby exposing patients to financial, reputation, and other damages.

 2. Ensure the Delivery of High-Quality Care

 Losing access to medical records or medical Internet of Things (IoT) devices because of a virus or ransomware attack jeopardizes your ability to deliver care and ensure patient safety.
 Not to mention, hackers who break into your EHR system can intentionally or intentionally alter patient data, potentially leading to life-threatening errors and negative treatment outcomes.

 Building credibility is key to attracting and retaining more patients — after all, they need to trust that not only will you provide great care, but that you would also work to ensure their personal data is kept safe.
 A data breach that leads to the loss of patient medical records may diminish the trust patients have in your organization and tarnish your reputation, possibly impacting your long-term ability to attract new patients to your facility or keep current ones coming back.

 4. Prevent Medical Fraud